Finding Theme Communities from Database Networks: Problem Definition

+\nop{ Cohen~\cite{cohen2008trusses} defined $k$-truss as a subgraph $T$ where each edge in $T$ is contained by at least $k-2$ triangles in $T$.
+Although $k$-truss naturally models cohesive communities, we cannot define theme communities as $k$-trusses in a theme network $G_\mathbf{p}$, because this does not consider the pattern frequency.

+Since every common neighbour of $v_i$ and $v_j$ corresponds to a unique triangle that contains edge $e_{ij}=(v_i, v_j)$, the number of common neighbours of $v_i$ and $v_j$ is exactly the number of triangles that contain $e_{ij}=(v_i, v_j)$. }

+\nop{ A \emph{theme community} is a subgraph of a database network, such that the vertices of the subgraph share the same dominant pattern $\mathbf{p}$ and are densely connected.
+Before introducing the formal definition of theme community, we will first present some basic concepts as follows. }

-A \emph{theme community} is a subgraph of a theme network so that the vertices form a cohesively connected subgraph.
-Intuitively, in a good theme community with theme $\mathbf{p}$, every vertex is expected to satisfy at least one of the following \emph{criteria}: \begin{enumerate} \item It has a high frequency of $\mathbf{p}$ in its vertex database. \item It is connected to a large proportion of vertices in the theme community. \nop{\item The frequency of $\mathbf{p}$ on every vertex of the theme community is high.} \end{enumerate}
+\nop{ Intuitively, in a good theme community with pattern $\mathbf{p}$, every vertex is expected to satisfy at least one of the following \emph{criteria}: \begin{enumerate} \item It has a high frequency of $\mathbf{p}$ in its vertex database. \item It is connected to a large proportion of vertices in the theme community. \nop{\item The frequency of $\mathbf{p}$ on every vertex of the theme community is high.} \end{enumerate} }

-The rationale is that, a vertex with a high frequency of $\mathbf{p}$ is a \emph{theme leader} that strengthens the theme coherence of the theme community.
+\nop{ The rationale is that, a vertex with a high frequency of $\mathbf{p}$ is a \emph{pattern leader} that strengthens the pattern coherence of the theme community.
 A vertex connecting to many vertices in the community is a \emph{social leader} that strengthens the edge connection in the theme community.
-Both theme leaders and social leaders are important members of the theme community.
-Take Figure~\ref{Fig:toy_example}(b) as an example, $v_1, v_2, v_3, v_4$, and $v_5$ form a theme community with theme $\mathbf{p}$, where $v_1$ and $v_4$ are theme leaders, $v_3$ and $v_5$ are social leaders, and $v_2$ is both a theme leader and a social leader.
+Both pattern leaders and social leaders are important members of the theme community.
+Take Figure~\ref{Fig:toy_example}(b) as an example, $v_1, v_2, v_3, v_4$, and $v_5$ form a theme community, where $v_1$ and $v_4$ are pattern leaders, $v_3$ and $v_5$ are social leaders, and $v_2$ is both a pattern leader and a social leader. }

 \nop{ According to the above criterion, in a good theme community with theme $\mathbf{p}$, two cohesively connected vertices $v_i, v_j$ should either have high frequencies of $\mathbf{p}$ or have a large number of common neighbouring vertices in the theme community. }